Your gut health

 Including candida, parasites or worms.
 Candida is part of a healthy gut and is kept in check by other bacteria and yeasts.
 When a large number of bacteria are killed off – by taking antibiotics for example – the candida grows unchecked and toxic waste products affect health.

 In our world, people are often stressed, busy and tired.
-Over time, stress weakens the immune system and can lead to inflammation.
+Stress can reshape the gut bacteria’s composition and weaken the immune system leading to inflammation.

 How can I tell if I have an unhealthy gut?